nathaneltitane/dextop/README.md

 Dextop can be compared to other very similar projects, though:

-- It provides you with a selection of the Ubuntu distribution base images: stable, popular and user-friendly knowledge bases.
+- It provides you with a selection of the Ubuntu distribution base images: stable, popular and tons of user-friendly knowledge bases.
-- It expands the installed base image to run **just like a normal PC!**.
+- It expands the installed base image to run **just like a normal PC!**
 - It **generates an actual user profile and prepares a functional home directory for you to work in**, easily and securely.
 - It installs all the necessary applications and utilities to provide you with the right experience.
 - It sets up your internal (and external, when available) storage media for flexible, system-wide access.